Goseong County, Gangwon

-Prior to the 1953 Armistice which ceased the Korean War, Goseong (which is located north of the 38th parallel) was a part of North Korea.
+Prior to the Korean Armistice Agreement of 1953 which ceased the Korean War, Goseong, which is located north of the 38th parallel, was a part of North Korea.
 Kaesong, which is south of the 38th parallel and a part of South Korea before 1953, became part of the North after the Armistice.

-Climate

 Festival

 The Goseong Lavender Festival is held every June.
 The lavender festival has a concert, a trial performance of lavender perfume, and a variety of lavender classes.
 In addition, there are programs that can be enjoyed by anyone from children to the elderly, such as lavender pizza making, children's drawing contest, and poetry making.